Sharjeel Imam: Political activism

 Imam was active in the anti-CAA protests and is believed to be the pioneer of the Shaheen Bagh sit-in protest.
 The police said that Imam made two "very inflammatory and instigatory speeches in his opposition to CAA and NRC" on 13 December 2019 and 16 January 2020.
 The latter speech was 40 minutes long; in a three-minute long viral video of that speech, Imam could be heard calling for Assam to be permanently "cut off" from the rest of India by blocking the Siliguri Corridor also known as "Chicken's Neck", which he claimed was a call for a "chakka jam" — a sit-in protest that involves roadblock and stopping vehicular movements, also deployed at the Shaheen Bagh protest site.

 Several human rights activist and legal experts have suggested that the cases against Imam are fabricated.
 Aakar Patel, former head of Amnesty International India, stated that he does not find any part of Imam's speech seditious.
-Citing the Brandenburg versus Ohio ruling, former Supreme Court Justice Markandey Katju came out in defence of Sharjeel, arguing for quashing of FIRs against him, saying that "he has not committed a crime", even though he disapproves of his speech.
+Citing the Brandenburg v.
+Ohio ruling, former Supreme Court of India justice Markandey Katju came out in defence of Sharjeel, arguing for quashing of First Information Reports (FIRs) against him, saying that "he has not committed a crime", even though he disapproves of his speech.

 Sharjeel's arrest was widely condemned by politicians, teachers, students, activists and other organizations.
 The Jawaharlal Nehru University Students' Union said that his arrest is a matter of "Islamophobia, selective amnesia & bias" of the state apparatus.
 JNU Teachers' Association alleged that the sedition charge was invoked due to "other reasons" and that it reflects "politicisation" of the conduct of law enforcement agencies.
-One hundred and forty-eight students and alumni of various IITs (Indian Institutes of Technology) and over a hundred students from Jamia Millia Islamia, AMU and other state universities signed a letter in his support.
-A group of students hailing from Bihar and studying in prominent institutions, including Jawaharlal Nehru University and IIT Delhi, wrote an open letter to RJD leader Tejashwi Yadav urging him to demand the release of Imam, highlighting Imam's contribution as an academic, student, historian and journalist.
+One hundred and forty-eight students and alumni of various Indian Institutes of Technology (IITs) and over a hundred students from Jamia Millia Islamia, Aligarh Muslim University (AMU) and other state universities signed a letter in his support.
+A group of students hailing from Bihar and studying in prominent institutions, including Jawaharlal Nehru University and IIT Delhi, wrote an open letter to Rashtriya Janata Dal (RJD) leader Tejashwi Yadav urging him to demand the release of Imam, highlighting Imam's contribution as an academic, student, historian and journalist.

 Over 50 activists were booked under sedition charges by Mumbai Police for raising slogans in support of Sharjeel Imam at a Pride Solidarity gathering in February 2020.